First-hand account of the half-day uphill walk to Kuelap.

 Some dos and don'ts for those thinking of doing the hike.

 There is undoubtedly more than just a masochistic pleasure in hiking to a Peruvian archaeological site.
-Their awe-inspiring, natural settings can be savoured fully at walking pace; and the emotions unleashed by physical exertion seem to heighten an appreciation for the pre-Colombian, pre-wheeled-vehicle way of life.
+Their awe-inspiring, natural settings can be savoured fully at walking pace; and the emotions unleashed by physical exertion seem to heighten an appreciation for the pre-Columbian, pre-wheeled-vehicle way of life.

 This is especially true of the Inca Trail, where the reward for three strenuous days of trekking the ups and downs of the Andes is a magnificent view of Machu Picchu from Inti Punku (the famous 'Sun Gate').
 However, in most itineraries, this comes after a short, relatively-easy hike from Wayna Picchu on the morning of Day 4.